howdyai/botkit-starter-web/docs/botkit_web_client.md

 </div>
 ```

-## Using Botkit Studio custom fields to add custom features
+## Using Botkit CMS custom fields to add custom features

-Botkit Studio's dialog authoring CMS supports the ability to add custom fields to any message.
+Botkit CMS's dialog authoring tool supports the ability to add custom fields to any message.
 These fields are passed unmodified through the client to your chat widget, and can be used in the template.

 You can include any fields you want in your message objects using this feature, and render them however you desire.
 The Handlebars template system supports conditionals, iterators and other helper functions which can be used to create interactive elements and more complex attachments.